zendframework/zend-eventmanager/doc/book/migration/removed.md

 were provided.
 Additionally, internally, event managers will clone the instance any time `trigger()` or `triggerUntil()` are called — which is typically faster and less resource intensive than instantiating a new instance.

+## SharedEventManagerInterface::getEvents()

+The method `SharedEventManagerInterface::getEvents()` was removed.
+The method was not consumed by the event manager, and served no real purpose.